Sweden and sustainability

 Sustainability and development hand in hand

-The fight for sustainability is global, and in 2015 the world agreed on 17 sustainable development goals, aimed at creating a better and fairer world by 2030.
-Sweden still has some way to go, but the innovations being made now show that safeguarding our environment and developing society are part of the same challenge.
+In 2015, the world agreed on 17 sustainable development goals, aimed at creating a better and fairer world by 2030.
+Sweden still has some way to go, but current innovations show that safeguarding our environment and developing society are part of the same challenge.

-Seeing that Sweden has such a long history of speaking up for the climate, it's interesting to see that it took a teenager to make the world listen.
-Greta Thunberg started striking for the climate in 2018.
-A year later, millions of schoolchildren around the world were protesting against climate change, and by the end of 2019 Time magazine named Thunberg 'Person of the Year'.
+Sweden has a long history of speaking up for the climate, and Greta Thunberg followed in those footsteps when she started striking for the climate in 2018.
+A year later, millions of schoolchildren around the world were protesting against climate change.

 Climate-smart cities